adavis46/writ350/about_this_course/syllabus.md

 ### Library Resources
 University Librarians are available to help you find and evaluate sources for your papers.
-Go to the library website and click on �Ask A Librarian� for help via live chat, email, and phone.
+Go to the library website and click on **Ask A Librarian** for help via live chat, email, and phone.
 Librarians are available at the Reference Desk on first floor in the Information Commons

 ### Changes